 An Acupuncture Treatment, much more than needles

-What does Acupuncture and Traditional Chinese Medicine Treat?
+What does Acupuncture and Traditional Eastern Medicine Treat?

-The World Health Organization suggests the use of Acupuncture and Traditional Chinese Medicine for the following conditions:
+The World Health Organization suggests the use of Acupuncture and Traditional Eastern Medicine for the following conditions:

 Muscular-Skeletal conditions such as pain associated with the back, neck, shoulder, knee or muscle pain, peripheral neuropathy, or frozen shoulder and traumatic injuries, sprains, strains and tendonitis.
 Work and sports related injuries.